pyranha-labs/textology/README.md

 app.run()
 ```

-- Observation callbacks can also be async:
+- Callbacks can also be async:
 ```python
 @app.when(
     Modified("pong-btn", "n_clicks"),